The Nature of God

 This is likely a common thought for many people, especially if they grew up in one of those three faiths.
 I was "raised" as a Christian, though the rearing on that end wasn't all that strict.
 From a young age, I was encouraged to think for myself and to pursue whatever caught my interest.
 When I was young, those interests centered on art and Creative Writing.
 Now that I'm older, my interests have evolved.

-I'm fascinated by paganism, by theology in general, with old religions and beliefs, the division between abstract and concrete thinking - my beliefs are, in their own way, interconnected.
+I'm fascinated by paganism, by theology in general, with old religions and beliefs, the division between abstract and concrete thinking - my views are, in their way, interconnected.
 They stack upon one another.
-As I've gotten older, as I shifted from one system of belief to the next, the same question has dogged after me.
+As I've gotten older, as I shifted from one system of faith to the next, the same question has dogged after me.

 What is God?